FranzZemen/re-data-type/ts-src/wiki.md

     <ex data-type=Stock>> data.equity1 is more valueable than data.equity2

-    where Stock is a custom Data Type and "is more valuable than" is a custom Comparator
+    where Stock is a custom ReDataType Type and "is more valuable than" is a custom Comparator

 There are other ways to achieve a similar convenience, of course.
 One could create a Function Expression that returned a relative value, for example and express it hypothetically as: